 Ah, what SkyMiles giveth, SkyMiles taketh.

 - Some reciprocity nightmares: Despite being in a strategic partnership designed to make traveling easier and cheaper for both airlines and customers, SkyTeam airlines sure don’t cooperate particularly well.
 For example, until very recently, Delta customers on a Korean Air codeshare flight wouldn’t earn a single redeemable mile.
 Things are getting better, but there’s a long way to go to parity and reciprocity; Star Alliance and oneworld are leaps and bounds ahead of SkyTeam in this sense.
 Similarly, redeeming one airline’s points for a partner award ticket can be, for lack of a better word, a crapshoot.
-65,000 Air France/KLM Flying Blue miles can theoretically be used to fly from North America to Hawaii and back in a Delta flat-bed, but Delta seldom releases any award space.
+65,000 Air France/KLM Flying Blue miles can theoretically be used to fly from North America to Hawaii and back in a Delta flat-bed, but Delta seldom releases any award space at the saver level.
 What good is being in an alliance if companies aren’t helping the customers of their partners?

 - Too many second-tier airlines: Sure, Air France and Korean offer some of the best first class products in the world, but how else could you use SkyTeam miles?
 Middle East Airlines?
 TAROM?
 Air Europa?
 You could, but odds are, it’d be difficult to include them in your travel plans because their route maps are small.
 In addition to that, if you’re going to spend all of your miles on a trip, would you rather redeem them for a sub-par business class experience on Aerolineas Argentinas (an Argentinian SkyTeam carrier)…

 …or on Avianca (a Colombian Star Alliance carrier)?